"The Gravity of Intention: From Manifestation to Inner Awakening"

 What we broadcast to the universe is not a clear signal at all.
 We broadcast a continuous, never-ending inner war.

-Here, we finally touch upon the most core and most easily overlooked secret of the “Law of Attraction”:
+Here, we finally touch upon the most core, yet most easily overlooked, secret of the “Law of Attraction”:

 Part Three: Taming the Beast – From Inner War to Inner Peace